 Special exhibition at Fügen Castle, Tirol

-Across 1,500 square metres and in more than 30 rooms, the decentralised national exhibition in Fügen’s Baroque Castle will primarily focus on the global dissemination of the Air Tirolien, the world peace song “Silent Night”, the Tirolean national singing tradition and thus the creation of the “Valley of Music” between the 18th century and today — both in in an international as well as a Tirolean context.
+Across 1,500 square metres and in more than 30 rooms, the decentralised national exhibition in Fügen’s Baroque Castle focused on the global dissemination of the Air Tirolien, the world peace song “Silent Night”, the Tirolean national singing tradition and thus the creation of the “Valley of Music” between the 18th century and today — both in an international as well as a Tirolean context.

-The exhibition’s curators are Dr Sandra Hupfauf and Martin Reiter, who also contributed most of the exhibits.
-The overall coordination is in the hands of Hannes Pramstraller, whilst exhibition design and construction are handled by Stefan Lechner and Tobias Reitmeir from the advertising and design agency Rosa und Leni OG in Mayrhofen.
+The exhibition’s curators were Dr Sandra Hupfauf and Martin Reiter, who also contributed most of the exhibits.
+The overall coordination was in the hands of Hannes Pramstraller, whilst exhibition design and construction were handled by Stefan Lechner and Tobias Reitmeir from the advertising and design agency Rosa und Leni OG in Mayrhofen.
 It was primarily Tirolean travelling merchants, entertainers and singing families from the Zillertal valley who carried the rather simple song “Silent Night”, countless other folk songs and alpine culture around the world, helping the Alps become and remain an unmissable travel destination to this day.
-This sums up the thread that connects the pieces in the exhibition.
-The exhibitors’ goal and motto are thus: “Immersion instead of observation!”
-The visitors are invited to participate and immerse themselves fully.
-Some of the questions are: Why are Tiroleans so funny?
+This summed up the thread that connected the pieces in the exhibition.
+The exhibitors’ goal and motto were: “Immersion instead of observation!”
+The visitors were invited to participate and immerse themselves fully.
+Some of the questions were: Why are Tiroleans so funny?
 Who are the Tirolean national singers and what do they have to do with the famous Christmas song “Silent Night”?
 What about the Rainer Singers’ scandals in England and America?
-These and many other questions are set to be answered by the special exhibition “200 Years Silent Night — the Sound of the Alps” beginning on 30 June in Fügen Castle.
-If you’re inclined to do so, you may even take up some “Tramplan” dancing and yodelling lessons, enjoy a “Gstanzln” mocking song or two, put on a Tirolean hat and walk through the setting of a “Heimatfilm” or make your way through the “Hall of the Fame” of the best-known local folk music stars.
-You may download the info-brochure here.
+These and many other questions were answered by the special exhibition “200 Years Silent Night — the Sound of the Alps” in Fügen Castle.
+Visitors could even take up some “Tramplan” dancing and yodelling lessons, enjoy a “Gstanzln” mocking song or two, put on a Tirolean hat and walk through the setting of a “Heimatfilm” or made their way through the “Hall of the Fame” of the best-known local folk music stars.

 200 Years “Silent Night”, 135 years “Es wird scho glei dumper”: On the history of Christmas song culture in Upper Austria

-On the occasion of the 200th anniversary of the popular Christmas song “Silent Night” and the 135th anniversary of “Es wird scho glei dumper”, the reference to Upper Austria regarding these two internationally popular songs will be shown in the special exhibition.
-It also portrays well-known and less-known pastoral and nativity songs from Upper Austria.
-Recently produced musical examples complement the predominantly archival objects and bring the Upper Austrian song culture to the stage.
+On the occasion of the 200th anniversary in 2018 of the popular Christmas song “Silent Night” and the 135th anniversary of “Es wird scho glei dumper”, the reference to Upper Austria regarding these two internationally popular songs was shown in a special exhibition.
+It portrayed well-known and less-known pastoral and nativity songs from Upper Austria.
+Recently produced musical examples complemented the predominantly archival objects and brought the Upper Austrian song culture to the stage.
 In cooperation with the Upper Austrian Volksliedwerk, curated by Dr. Klaus Petermayr.

-The Christmas Exhibition at the Museum Innviertler Volkskundehaus in Ried im Innkreis is dedicated to the creation story of what is likely the most famous Christmas song in the world, “Silent Night”.
-The centre stage is taken by the original nativity scene in front of which the song was performed for the first time 200 years ago.
-On the occasion of this anniversary, the nativity scene — one of the most important exhibits at the museum in Ried — is going to be fully refurbished and newly assembled.
-It is set to return with new splendour on 22 November 2018.
+The Christmas Exhibition at the Museum Innviertler Volkskundehaus in Ried im Innkreis was dedicated to the creation story of what is likely the most famous Christmas song in the world, “Silent Night”.
+The centre stage was taken by the original nativity scene in front of which the song was performed for the first time in 1818.
+On the occasion of the 200th anniversary in 2018, the nativity scene — one of the most important exhibits at the museum in Ried — was fully refurbished and newly assembled.